Moving with Cats – the Best Tips and Tricks

 After the Transport – Let Your Cat From the Carrier

 The long and tiring trip is finally over.
 Now you have different challenges in front of you – adjusting to a new location.
 You should not let the animal explore the whole place all at once.
 Gradually introduce it to all the rooms, even if you move into a smaller home.
 This will lower anxiety levels.
-Pick a spot for your pet and put all of its things there, from food, water, toys to litter boxes.
+While you are unpacking, pick a spot for your pet and put all of its things there, from food, water, toys to litter boxes.
 Too many novelties at once can cause your kitten to flip.

 Try to keep company to your kitten when it explores the unfamiliar conditions.
 If the animal tries to hide in small spaces, you should know they are still frightened.